Skip to main content

 A majority of first-year prospective students submit an application prior to high school completion.
 An official high school transcript (or its equivalent) showing work completed to date is required at the time of application and prior to application deadlines.
 An official, final transcript is required of any first-year applicant as soon as the applicant completes high school (or its equivalent).
 If a student has attended more than one high school, an official transcript is required only from the most recently attended school, provided that all high school coursework, performance and graduation information are posted on the transcript.

-On April 7, 2022 the UNC Board of Governors voted to extend the current testing waiver for students applying for admissions through Fall 2024.
-Therefore, students have the option to submit an ACT or SAT test score, however test scores are not required for admission decisions at this time.
+For students entering in the Fall 2025 or Spring 2026 semesters, students with a weighted high school GPA less than 2.80 at the time of enrollment are required to submit a standardized test score (ACT or SAT).
 First-year applicants may submit official SAT I or ACT scores.
 Applicants are encouraged to take the same type of test at least twice (once in the spring of the junior year and once in the fall of the senior year) and may consider taking both the SAT I and ACT based upon score results.

 First-year students who have attempted college courses (i.e., early college or other dual-enrollment students) should request an official transcript at the point of application showing any completed work and final college transcripts once all work is final.
 A copy of a college course schedule for any courses in progress during a student’s final year of high school also is very beneficial for advising and course registration purposes.
 Advanced standing credit cannot be awarded from a high school transcript.